Cyclophosphamide

 Cyclophosphamide (CP), also known as cytophosphane among other names, is a medication used as chemotherapy and to suppress the immune system.
 As chemotherapy it is used to treat lymphoma, multiple myeloma, leukemia, ovarian cancer, breast cancer, small cell lung cancer, neuroblastoma, and sarcoma.
-As an immune suppressor it is used in nephrotic syndrome, granulomatosis with polyangiitis, and following organ transplant, among other conditions.
+As an immune suppressor it is used in nephrotic syndrome, ANCA-associated vasculitis, and following organ transplant, among other conditions.
 It is taken by mouth or injection into a vein.

 Most people develop side effects.
 Common side effects include low white blood cell counts, loss of appetite, vomiting, hair loss, and bleeding from the bladder.
 Other severe side effects include an increased future risk of cancer, infertility, allergic reactions, and pulmonary fibrosis.
 Cyclophosphamide is in the alkylating agent and nitrogen mustard family of medications.
 It is believed to work by interfering with the duplication of DNA and the creation of RNA.

 Cyclophosphamide was approved for medical use in the United States in 1959.
 It is on the World Health Organization's List of Essential Medicines.